Updated on January 29, 2021.

 Patient portals for healthcare can positively influence patients’ overall health, as many recent studies[¹] have found.
 Positive outcomes[²] include improved patient-provider communication, enhanced overall wellness management, and more positive health behaviors.

 Patient portals for healthcare organizations improve patient-provider communication

-Patient portals for healthcare may help facilitate patient engagement and improve outcomes when fully utilized by patients and care partners.
-Healthcare providers who use a patient portal recognize its ability to engage patients in their care, facilitate stronger patient-provider communication, and increase convenience.
-(Bridge has found that patient-provider secure messaging is the most commonly used feature in its patient portal solution.)
-Healthcare consumers indicate that the use of a patient portal can result in saved time and money, and serves to provide relevant health information.
-Additionally, portals have demonstrated other benefits, including the discovery of medical errors, and improving adherence to medications.
+Patient portals help facilitate patient engagement and improve outcomes when fully utilized by patients and care partners.
+Healthcare providers who use a patient portal solution recognize its ability to engage patients in their care, facilitate stronger patient-provider communication, and increase access to their healthcare information.

-It’s clear that patient portals have many positive effects on the patient experience and health outcomes.
-Healthcare organizations should consider implementing this solution to provide better care and empower patients to take a larger role in their own health management.
+It’s clear that patient portals for healthcare have many positive effects on the patient experience and health outcomes.
+Healthcare organizations should consider implementing such a solution to provide better care and empower patients to take a larger role in their own health management.

 DISCLAIMER: All product and company names are trademarks™ or registered® trademarks of their respective holders.
 Bridge Patient Portal is not affiliated, endorsed, or sponsored in any way by the service providers mentioned in this article.